-same node (or lose the game because their opponent takes at an earlier node).
+- 1. Pure-strategy types (P) These are subjects whose behavior in all rounds is consistent with a fixed pure strategy, i.e., they always take at the same node (or lose the game because their opponent takes at an earlier node).
 Among those would also be subjects who follow the backward induction solution and take at the earliest possible node.
-However, there are no subjects who exhibit such behavior.

-- 2. Almost pure-srategy types (AP) These are subjects whose behavior is consistent with a fixed pure strategy in 90% of all rounds, i.e., we allow for five deviations over 50 periods. - 3.
-Non-rationalizable types (N) These are subjects (in the role of Even) who sometimes pass at the very last node.
+However, there are no subjects who exhibit such behavior. - 2.
+Almost pure-strategy types (AP) These are subjects whose behavior is consistent with a fixed pure strategy in 80% of all rounds, i.e., we allow for ten deviations over 50 periods. - 3.
+Non-rationalizable types (N) These are subjects (in the role of Odd) who sometimes pass at the very last node.
 We do not want to speculate about what drives them. - 4.
 Adaptive types (A) All other subjects, i.e., subjects who do different things at different times, presumably because of different information or experiences.

-Table 6 shows the absolute and relative frequencies of all four types in the different treatments.
+Table 5 shows the absolute and relative frequencies of all four types in the different treatments.

 A couple of observations are in order.
-While non-rationalizable types are extremely rare, the vast majority of subjects are adaptive players.
-Moreover, the share of adaptive players is highest in the treatments with nodespecific information which is statistically significant.7 More precise information about different nodes makes experimentation and learning more attractive.
-This increase in adaptive behavior might be important for explaining the differences in unravelling observed above (see also further insight on this below).
-With fewer subjects reacting to information, behavior is more likely to settle down in treatment when public information is rather imprecise or absent.
-We summarize this in:
+While non-rationalizable types are rare, the vast majority of subjects are adaptive players.
+Moreover, the share of adaptive players is highest in the treatments with node-specific information which is statistically significant.10 More precise information about different nodes makes experimentation and learning more attractive.
+This increase in adaptive behavior might be important for explaining the differences in unravelling observed above (see more on this below).
+With